 01.07.2021 - SSM-electrophysiology as a Tool for Uncovering Transporter Function

-Title: Structural studies on human glutamate transporter EAAT3
+Title: Cryo-EM structures of human neuronal glutamate transporter

 Olga Boudker, Professor of Physiology and Biophysics